 - Can’t pay with Paypal.

-- Can’t deliver directly with DHL, you must use Tenso.
+- Can’t deliver directly with DHL, you must use Tenso (or some other proxy delivery service).
 Furthermore, you must fill out the form (its pre-filled in the international website for Tenso).

 Japanese Website Guide

 If you happen to be interested on using the Japanese website, /u/ein_myria has made a guide on using it.
 Remember you must have a Tenso account to ship overseas.
 Here is a machine translator to write your name.

 As mentioned before, if you have an account, you can enter weekly lotteries for bonus points on your orders.
 They will also give you 500 bonus points to use on the month of your birthday.
 1 bonus point = ¥1.

 Step 1: Go to A!Smart and choose your language (any other than Japanese).

 If you plan to order regularly, I would advise creating an account, so that shipping, payment, and your THE OTHER ONE login details, is saved for future purchases.

 Step 2: Adding items to your cart

 Note: If you do not have a THE OTHER ONE – DIGITAL GALLERY account, there are some things that you cannot order.
 If want to become a THE OTHER ONE member, follow this guide.

 Try adding items to your cart, and if it does not ask for a THE OTHER ONE login, it’s ok to buy without being a member.